 How to Substitute Pomegranate Molasses

-Reduce the Balsamic Vinegar: If using pomegranate molasses or an already-reduced balsamic glaze, skip this step.
+If using pomegranate molasses or an already-reduced balsamic glaze, skip this step.
 If not, pour plain balsamic vinegar into a small pot and bring to a simmer.
-Let the vinegar bubble away gently until it is thick and syrupy, about 5 minutes.
+Let it bubble away gently until it’s thick and syrupy, about 5 minutes.
 Watch it carefully toward the end – it can go from syrupy to burnt pretty quickly.

-Puree and Season: Puree until everything is broken down.
-Then, with the motor running, stream in the olive oil; be careful not to over-process since muhammara should still have a bit of texture to it.
+Puree until everything is broken down.
+Then, with the motor running, stream in the olive oil; be careful not to over-process since muhammara should still have a bit of a chunky texture to it.
 Season to taste with salt, pepper, and lemon juice.
-(Depending on how your store-bought peppers were marinated, you may not need all the lemon juice.)
+(Depending on how your store-bought peppers were marinated, you may not need to use all the lemon juice.)

 Make-Ahead Tips